Cultural consensus theory: Analysis

 When used as a method for analysis, the cultural consensus theory allows the following: the determination whether the observed variability in knowledge is cultural; the measurement of cultural competence that each individual possesses; and, the determination of culturally correct knowledge.

 Cultural Consensus analyses may be performed with software applications.
 The formal consensus model is currently only available in the software packages ANTHROPAC or UCINET.
 Analysis procedures for the informal model are available in most statistical packages.
 The informal model can be run within a factor analysis procedure, requesting the minimum-residual (principal axis factoring) algorithm method that solves for the missing diagonal without rotation.
-However, when factor analysis is used for consensus applications, ~~the data must be transposed, so that questions are the unit of analysis (the rows in a data matrix) and people are the variables~~ (the columns in the data matrix).
+When factor analysis is used for consensus applications, ~~the data must be transposed, so that questions are the unit of analysis (the rows in a data matrix) and people are the variables~~ (the columns in the data matrix).

 An advantage of cultural consensus is the availability of necessary sample size information and that necessary sample sizes do not need to be very large.
 Sample size determination in a consensus analysis is similar to other types of analyses; namely, that when variability is low, power is high and small samples will suffice.
 Here, variability is the agreement (competence) among subjects.
 For the formal model, sample size can be estimated from the level of agreement (e.g., assuming a low average competence level of .50), the proportion of items to be correctly classified (assuming a high level, .95), and high confidence (.999) a minimum sample size of 29 (per subgroup) is necessary.[1,5] For higher levels of competence and lower levels of accuracy and confidence, smaller samples sizes are necessary.
 Similarly, sample size can be estimated with reliability theory and the Spearman–Brown prophecy formula (applied to people instead of items).
 For a relatively low level of agreement (an average correlation of .25 between people, comparable to an average competence of .50) and a high degree of desired validity (.95 correlation between the estimated answers and the true answers), a study would require a minimum sample size of 30 subjects.

 In summary, cultural consensus theory offers a framework for estimating cultural beliefs.
 A formal model is based on the decision-making process model of how questions are answered (with parameters for competence, response bias, and guessing).
 The model proceeds from axioms and uses mathematical proofs to arrive at estimates of competence and answers to a series of questions.
 The informal model is a set of statistical procedures that provides similar information.
 Given a series of related questions, the agreement between people's reported answers is used to estimate their cultural competence.
 Cultural competence is how much an individual knows or shares group beliefs.
 Since the extraction of individual competencies depends upon having a single factor solution, the ratio of the first and second eigenvalues (> 3:1) serves as a goodness-of-fit indicator that a single factor is present in the pattern of responses.
 Culturally correct answers are estimated by weighting and combining individuals’ responses.